Chapter 7 : Back to School

 "And you want to talk about reputations?
 How about yours, hmm?
 The 'Slytherin slut' am I right?"

 "You're such a bitch, Kat!
-You can never just be a nice person and say something like any normal human being with a little sense of apathy would!
-You're a cold, heartless bitch."
+You can never just be a nice person and say something that any normal human being with a little sense of apathy would!
+You're such a heartless bitch."

 "Oh yeah?
 Let me tell you something about you-"

-Mina and I looked at each other.
+Ariadne and I exchanged looks.
 We had to do something before this fight got way out of hand and the two of them said things they didn't mean.
 We withdrew our wands and pointed them at the other two.

 It was like someone had pressed a mute button.
 My ears were ringing in the silence with relief from their screaming.
-Without a voice to yell with anymore, Kat was far from done being angry and shoved Malin into a bed post.
-As she righted herself to return her attack, Mina and I hooked our arms around their elbows and pulled them away from each other.
+Kat was far from done with this fight though, and without a voice to yell with anymore she shoved Mel into a bed post.
+As she righted herself to return her attack, Ariadne and I hooked our arms around their elbows and pulled them away from each other.

 "Had enough?"
 I said angrily to the two of them.